sologenic/solodex/README.md

 This SDK facilitates developers to integrate SOLO DEX as a signing mechanism on their platforms.

-You need to apply [here](https://typeform.com) to get your API Key.

-# IMPORTANT: DUE TO API KEY USAGE, USE ONLY ON THE SERVER-SIDE OF YOUR APPLICATION
+# IMPORTANT: THIS IS A SERVER-SIDE ONLY LIBRARY, ATTEMPTS TO USE ON THE CLIENT-SIDE (BROWSER) WILL FAIL DUE TO CORS.

 ## Usage